Did you know..

 Once we have received all of your paperwork, this is then forwarded to the DIA, no information is kept on file by us from year to year.
 The Rebate must be applied for, fresh each year.

-The rating year runs from 1 July 2019 to 30 June 2020 and it is now time to make arrangements to apply for the rebate.
+The rating year runs from 1 July to 30 June and you can apply at anytime during that period.

 |Hurunui District Council Amberley Office||66 Carters Road, Amberley||Phone 03 314 8816|